corda/corda/docs/source/merkle-trees.rst

 .. image:: resources/partialMerkle.png

-In the example above, the red node is the one holding data for signing Oracle service.
-Blue nodes' hashes form the Partial Merkle
-Tree, dotted ones are not included.
-Having the command that should be in a red node place and branch we are able to calculate root of this tree and compare it with original transaction identifier - we have a proof that this command belongs to this transaction.
+In the example above, the node ``H(f)`` is the one holding command data for signing by Oracle service.
+Blue leaf ``H(g)`` is also included since it's holding timestamp information.
+Nodes labelled ``Provided`` form the Partial Merkle Tree, black ones are omitted.
+Having timestamp with the command that should be in a violet node place and branch we are able to calculate root of this tree and compare it with original transaction identifier - we have a proof that this command and timestamp belong to this transaction.

 Example of usage
 ----------------